 Larry played two seasons for Toledo, hitting .181 in 1912 before improving to .255 the next year.
 Despite his lack of production, the Cleveland Indians purchased his contract and brought him to the major leagues for a trial.
 Throughout his career Kopf was known for being solid with the glove but not too strong at the plate, though he did have a reputation as someone who was tough in clutch situations.
 Perhaps it was his potential with the glove that caused major league scouts to want to give him a trial.

 Making his debut with Cleveland late in the season of 1913, still playing as Fred Brady, Kopf got into six games, getting three hits in ten at bats.
-In his first game he replaced star and manager Nap Lajoie at second base in the second game of a double header, and promptly doubled in his first at bat.
+In his first game he replaced star Nap Lajoie at second base in the second game of a double header, and promptly doubled in his first at bat.
 After the season Connie Mack reacquired him, and Kopf spent two seasons with Philadelphia, hitting .188 in 37 games in 1914 but playing regularly in 1915 and improving to .225.
-He hit the first of his six major home runs on June 10th off Rip Hagerman at Shibe Park.
+He hit the first of his five major league home runs on June 10th off Rip Hagerman at Shibe Park.
 The March 1915 issue of Sporting Life said the general opinion was that he would not stick, as he was not strong enough to be played regularly.
 A week later Sporting Life nonetheless remarked that he was a better fielder than Home Run Baker.

 In February of 1916 Sporting Life reported: "a bombshell to the A's from Mack: he drops Billy Kopf.
 His release to Baltimore is surely a surprise.
 It was generally believed that Kopf would be the regular Shortstop."
-It also noted the release of Kopf weakened the A's considerably in that he that he was part of the club's singing quartet.
+It also noted the release of Kopf weakened the A's considerably in that he was part of the club's singing quartet.

 Kopf signed with the minor league Baltimore Orioles.
 There he finally broke through offensively; hitting .292 with 26 stolen bases.
 Late in the season he was drafted by the Chicago Cubs, with his contract then being assigned to Cincinnati.
 The Reds also purchased George Twombly from Baltimore in the deal.
 The reported sale price for his contract was $3,700.
 He finished the season with the Reds, hitting .275 in eleven games.